yjl9903/Jmtrace/README.md

 Set-Alias -Name jmtrace -Value "path\to\jmtrace\bin\jmtrace.ps1"
 ```

-For Linux / MacOS users, you can `path/to/jmtrace/bin` direcotry to to your PATH environment variable.
+For Linux / macOS users, you can append `path/to/jmtrace/bin` directory to PATH environment variable in `.bashrc`.

 ## Usage